Sicilica/godot-pixelorama-importer/README.md

 ## Installation

 Add the addon folder from this repo to your project, then enable the plugin in Project Settings > Plugins.

+## FAQ

+### What versions are supported?

+This works with recent version of Pixelorama (using version 5 of the pxo format).
+If you are unable to import a file created with an older version of Pixelorama, try saving it again with the latest version.

+Any version of Godot 4.x should work.

+### Do I need to set "Include blended images"?

+When saving projects in Pixelorama, there is an option to include blended images in the saved file.
+This renders a combined image for each frame and stores it in the project on disk.

+If you want each layer to be imported separately, then this setting doesn't matter.

+If you want to combine all layers when importing into Godot anyway, then you may get better results by enabling this option.
+Otherwise, this plugin will attempt to blend the layers together during import, but some effects from Pixelorama may not be implemented correctly.

+### My imported images look different than they do in Pixelorama!

+See the previous question.